 - Action Survivor: Rather necessary they become this, in order to survive being shrunken with initially no tools, shelter, or steady supply of food or clean water, in a backyard full of hostile and very dangerous creatures.

-- Incredible Shrinking Man: How they got involved in this whole mess isn't clear yet, though some of Wendell's logs vaguely refer to 'the kids', so they were probably intentionally shrunk.
+- Incredible Shrinking Man: How they got involved in this whole mess isn't clear at first, though some of Wendell's logs vaguely refer to 'the kids', so they were probably intentionally shrunk.
 Turns out Ominent is responsible for kidnapping and shrinking them for SPAC.R research, while a of sympathetic scientist is responsible for placing them in the yard.

 - Possession Implies Mastery: Can use things like bows and spears expertly as soon as they're crafted.